bixb922/freezefs/README.md

 [TOC]

 ## Description
-freezefs.py  is a utility program that runs on a PC and converts an arbitrary folder, subfolder and file structure into a Python source file.
+freezefs  is a utility program that runs on a PC and converts an arbitrary folder, subfolder and file structure into a Python source file.
 The files can be compressed.
 The generated Python file can then be frozen as bytecode into a MicroPython image, installed with mip on a microcontroller.

 The archive file can be either mounted as a Virtual File System or extracted.